mmorehea/NeuroMiner/README.md

 very similar median average diameters.
 Since this is (so far) the most important variable, the classifier may be confusing minke whale with humpback whale, as well as cat and proechimys with rats, chimps, and mice.
-So, let's remove these observations.
+So, I remove these observations.

 ![](Markdown_figures/random.forest.modded.data-1.png)